syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

     //Add a section into the Word document.
     IWSection section = document.AddSection();
     //Add a paragraph into the created section.
-    IWParagraph tocParagraph = section.AddParagraph();
+    IWParagraph paragraph = section.AddParagraph();
-    // Append table of content to the end of a paragraph with the specified lower and upper heading levels.
+    // Append table of content to the end of the paragraph with the specified lower and upper heading levels.
-    TableOfContent tableOfContent = tocParagraph.AppendTOC(1, 5);
+    TableOfContent tableOfContent = paragraph.AppendTOC(2, 5);
-    //Set starting heading level of the table of contents. tableOfContent.LowerHeadingLevel = 1;
+    //Set starting heading level of the table of contents. tableOfContent.LowerHeadingLevel = 2;
     //Set ending heading level of the table of contents. tableOfContent.UpperHeadingLevel = 5;
     //Use default heading styles